Gear

 Seth Mayer Guitar Repair – 818-427-1543 – smayer@yahoo.com.
 There’s a post about him here.

-Just got an amp repaired by Blackie Pagano.
-A nice guy who does really good work (and some really cool custom jobs).
-Like any good amp guy he’s fairly backed up usually so plan on either paying a rush fee or waiting a while (8 weeks in my case).
+I got an amp repaired by Blackie Pagano before I left LA.
+He’s a nice guy who does really good work (and some really cool custom jobs).
+Like any good amp guy, he’s fairly backed up usually so plan on either paying a rush fee or waiting a while (8 weeks in my case).
 The rush fee is really the way to go if it’s remotely time sensitive.

 .